 When he started, his mortgage debt $54,562.20.

-When Derek came up with the idea to pay his mortgage off in a year, he obviously needed some plan of attack.
+When Derek came up with the idea to payoff his mortgage in one year, he obviously needed some plan of attack.
 To pay off his debt, he would get his repayments from the following sources:

 - Tuition reimbursements from employer – $7,000;